BenLangmead/bowtie2/MANUAL.markdown

 [`-R`]: #bowtie2-options-R

-    -R
+    -R <int>

 </td><td>

-The maximum number of times Bowtie 2 will "re-seed" reads with repetitive seeds.
+`<int>` is the maximum number of times Bowtie 2 will "re-seed" reads with repetitive seeds.
 When "re-seeding," Bowtie 2 simply chooses a new set of reads (same length, same number of mismatches allowed) at different offsets and searches for more alignments.
 A read is considered to have repetitive seeds if the total number of seed hits divided by the number of seeds that aligned at least once is greater than 300.
 Default: 2.

 </td></tr>
 </table>